f-caetano/f-caetano.github.io/index.md

     does not quite fit what the glossy overview promised.
   </p>
   <p>
-    This blog is my small attempt to leave behind the kind of page I wish I had found faster: practical, searchable, and hopefully useful at least one time.
+    The blog is my small attempt to leave behind some information I wish I knew before.
+    <i>No affiliation, it reflects only my own opinions, notes, and personal views</i>.
   </p>
 </div>